-Corporate Motivational Program with a Focus on Anticipating Change
+Corporate Motivational Speaker with a Focus on Anticipating Change

 It’s been said that people don’t like change, but change, large or small, is inevitable and necessary in business and in life.
 We cannot evolve and grow without it.
 Through change, we’ve made major advancements, increased our productivity and efficiency, and seen phenomenal progress in science, medicine, and technology.
 The problem people have with change is not that it happens, but in the fact that they are not prepared for it.

 When the iPhone was first released in 2007, it became a sensational bestseller among wireless phones.
 At the forefront of technology, and with happy customers and booming sales, Apple could have stopped there.
 Instead, the company made changes to their product, and the very next year, they released a new model, the iPhone 3G.
 Today, there have been a total of nine different iPhones, each one different than the last.
 Changing a successful product might seem like a poor business move, but Apple has made change the cornerstone of their success.
 Rather than reacting to what their customers want, they anticipate it.
 As a result, their business has sold more than 500 million iPhones since 2007.

 Change causes anxiety and stress for some people, though, because it invites risk and uncertainty.
 They might not see how the change will affect or benefit them, or they could be reluctant to move out of their comfort zone and familiar routine.
 Our reluctance to accept change is part of our mindset.
 It stems from our attitudes and beliefs.
 If we believe that change will not be good, we will perceive any change negatively.
 However, if we approach change with an open mind, we can adapt to it and contribute to its positive outcome.